mathieubouhelier/wallApp/README.md

 - To run the units tests:

-1. Navigate into the backend directory
+1. Navigate to WallApp/backend
-2. Execute `npm run dev`
+2. Run the command `npm run dev`
-3. Execute `npm test`
+3. Run the command `npm test`

 - To run the E2E Cypress tests:

-1. Navigate into the frontend directory
+1. Navigate to root WallApp/
+2. Run the App using the command `npm start` and after all start and running
+3. Navigate WallApp/frontend
-2. Execute `npm cypress:open`
+4. Run the command `npm cypress:open`